ifsantana/kitchen-flow/README.md

 Now you don't require to use wait and notify to communicate between Producer and Consumer.

-In this challenge I've use BlockingQueue offer() methods will block if Queue is full in case of Bounded Queue and pool() will block if Queue is empty.
+In this challenge I've use BlockingQueue offer() method will block if Queue is full in case of Bounded Queue and pool() method will block if Queue is empty.

 * How and why I chose to handle moving orders to and from the overflow shelf